sindresorhus/Settings/readme.md

 }
 ```

 Second, create a couple of view controllers for the settings panes you want.
-The only difference from implementing a normal view controller is that you have to add the `SettingsPane` protocol and implement the `preferencePaneIdentifier`, `toolbarItemTitle`, and `toolbarItemIcon` properties, as shown below.
+The only difference from implementing a normal view controller is that you have to add the `SettingsPane` protocol and implement the `paneIdentifier`, `toolbarItemTitle`, and `toolbarItemIcon` properties, as shown below.
 You can leave out `toolbarItemIcon` if you're using the `.segmentedControl` style.

 `GeneralSettingsViewController.swift`